 proaches, such as stereolithography (SLA), and selective laser sintering (SLS).

 At present, most consumer-grade 3D printers are FDM machines 3.
 Comparatively, FDM printer has fairly simple working principles and is relatively inexpensive to build.
 These ma- chines would fabricate an object following a bottom-up, layer by layer approach.
-Specifically, in an FDM printer, material (often called ‘filament’) is melted and extruded through a hot end; meanwhile the machine synchronously triggers a print bed and the hot end to move relatively to
+Specifically, in an FDM printer, material (often called ‘filament’) is melted and extruded through a hot end; meanwhile the machine synchronously triggers a print bed and the hot end to move relative to

 1There is some other closely related work that will be reviewed inline with specific projects, as I feel the discus- sion of them is more appropriate within those contexts rather than in a standalone chapter.